jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 We entered the scene in a quaint little tavern on the outskirts of a quaint little village.
 Our heroes had settled here for the evening after some time adventuring together.
-Indigo, Willam, and Moosoo have recently been joined by Sabine—a tall, serious paladin of Tyr who never takes her armor off and who claims to have been raised by a cult in a walled monastery—and have welcomed her into their little cadre.
+Indigo, Willam, and Musu have recently been joined by Sabine—a tall, serious paladin of Tyr who never takes her armor off and who claims to have been raised by a cult in a walled monastery—and have welcomed her into their little cadre.
 Indigo describes himself as a "dirty hippie" with